IL-2 Sturmovik: Great Battles: IL-2 Sturmovik: Battle of Normandy

-IL-2 Sturmovik: Battle of Normandy was announced in November 2019 and released on September 7th, 2022.
+IL-2 Sturmovik: Battle of Normandy was announced in November 2019 and released on September 7, 2022.
 This installment focuses on the late war aerial engagements between the USAAF, Royal Air Force and the Luftwaffe in the skies over the Normandy and Calais regions of France before and after the Battle of Normandy.

 IL-2 Sturmovik: Flying Circus

 IL-2 Sturmovik: Flying Circus, directly taken from the nickname of Jagdgeschwader I, a famous German aviation combat unit during World War I, is the title of a series of simulators set in the Great War.
 It is the spiritual successor to Rise of Flight: The First Great Air War (2009) within the contemporary game engine of the IL-2 Sturmovik: Great Battles series.
 The first volume in the WWI series was announced on 17 November 2017 and subsequently released on 7 November 2019 under the title of IL-2 Sturmovik: Flying Circus – Volume 1.
-The second volume was announced on 14 December 2020 in collaboration with Ugra Media and a third volume is planned for development.
+The second volume was announced on 14 December 2020 and released on 29 March 2023 in collaboration with Ugra Media and the third volume released on 19 December 2023.

 IL-2 Sturmovik: Tank Crew

 IL-2 Sturmovik: Tank Crew is the title of a series of tank simulation games, all of them set in World War II.
-Tank Crew is compatible with all other World War II combat flight simulation modules in the Great Battles series: while some users are playing an online game on the simulated tank crew seats, others can seat on simulated cockpits and fly on board simulated aircraft, as usual in the Great Battles series.
+Tank Crew is compatible with all other World War II combat flight simulation modules in the Great Battles series: while some users are playing an online game on the simulated tank crew seats, others can sit in simulated cockpits and fly on board simulated aircraft, as usual in the Great Battles series.
 The first module in the Tank Crew series, titled IL-2 Sturmovik: Tank Crew – Clash at Prokhorovka, was announced on 17 November 2017 and finally released in November 2019.